Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 The red route

-The red route connects to islands of Flores and Corvo throughout the entire year.
+The red route connects to the islands of Flores and Corvo throughout the entire year.

 During the winter months, there are a lot fewer departures, though.
 From January to April, for example, there are only departures on Tuesdays and Saturdays.